-"Development Zone as prescribed by the governments Outline Planning Scheme" Project in Mauritius can target the 2nd point of this credit is within the "Development Zone as prescribed by the governments Outline Planning Scheme" The credit is applicable to Mauritius.
-Resources Ministry of Housing and Lands, 2004.
-Design Guidance Commercial Development.
-Neufert.
+"Development Zone as prescribed by the governments Outline Planning Scheme" Project in Mauritius can target the 2 nd point of this credit is within the "Development Zone as prescribed by the governments Outline Planning Scheme" The credit is applicable to Mauritius.
+Resources - Ministry of Housing and Lands, 2004.
+Design Guidance Commercial Development. - Neufert.
 Architect's Data.
-3rd Edition (English Version) Pedestrian &amp; Bicycle Planning - A Guide to Best Practices.
+3rd Edition (English Version) - Pedestrian & Bicycle Planning - A Guide to Best Practices.
 Victoria Transport Policy Institute.
 Canada, 20.February 2012.
 Available at: www.vtpi.org/nmtguide.doc ECO-03: Reclaimed Contaminated Land To encourage and recognise developments that reclaim contaminated land that otherwise would not have been developed.
 There are not as many contaminated sites as in developed countries as there are not many industrial processes done due to the lack of resources.
-The credit is applicable to Mauritius ECO-03 should be kept in its current form and no adjustments need to be made.
+The credit is applicable to Mauritius ECO-03 to be kept in its current form and no adjustments need to be made.
 ECO-04: Change of Ecological Value To encourage and recognise developments that maintain or enhance the ecological value of their sites.
 Government policy has focussed on increasing awareness on endangered species and establishing conservation programme in nature reserves.
 There has been no promotion of biodiversity for construction projects.
-From a project that is currently under construction, the ecological value of the site has been enhanced, previously the area was not fit Eco-04 should be kept in its current form.
-A mandatory CIR must be submitted to the GBCSA by projects to determine which South African bio-region is most applicable to the project.
+Eco-04 to be kept in its current form.
+A mandatory CIR must be submitted to the GBCSA by projects to determine which South African bio-region is most applicable to the From a project that is currently under construction, the ecological value of the site has been enhanced, previously the area was not fit project.

 for construction, until the promoter invested heavily to revitalise the land and use it for construction.
 Sensitive areas are denoted on the Development Outline Scheme.
 This Outline Scheme is consulted prior to handing of development permits.
 Wetlands are protected by the Ramsar convention.
 There are no bio-regions defined in Mauritius.
 Although sensitive areas are defined, with corruption, development still occurs.
 ECO-05: Urban Heat Island - RETAIL CENTRE To recognise and reward initiatives taken to reduce the heat island effect of the buildings which impact on microclimates, human and wildlife habitats.
 The Urban heat island negatively impacts not only residents of urban related environs, but also humans and their associated ecosystems located far away from cities.
 In fact, UHI's have been indirectly related to climate change due to the contribution to the greenhouse effect, and therefore, to global warming.
 Therefore, the credit in its current form is equally relevant and applicable in Mauritius as it is in South Africa.
-ECO-05 should be kept in its current form and no adjustments need to be made.
+ECO-05 to be kept in its current form and no adjustments need to be made.
 ECO-06: Outdoor Communal Facilities - MULTI UNIT RES To encourage and recognise designs which enable residents to engage in a broad range of outdoor activities in common areas.
 There is a growing body of evidence that demonstrates how communal green spaces can offer lasting economic, social, cultural and environmental benefits.
-Projects catering for resident's assembly type activities offer a unique opportunity to promote the concept of shared land use by providing such communal facilities thus encouraging multi- unit residential developments with real character and a sense of place.
+Projects catering for resident's assembly type activities offer a unique opportunity to promote the concept of shared land use by providing such communal facilities thus encouraging multi-unit residential developments with real character and a sense of place.
 This is relevant for the Mauritius context as it is for the South African context, as such ECO-06 should be kept in its current form and no adjustments need to be made.
-Eco-06 should be kept in its current form and no adjustments need to be made.
+Eco-06 to be kept in its current form and no adjustments need to be made.